smartdevicelink/sdl_evolution/proposals/NNNN-SDL-device-listener.md

     /**
      * Checks to see if a device address has connected to SDL before.
-     * @param address the mac address of the device in quesiton
+     * @param address the mac address of the device in question
      * @return if this is the first status check of this device */ private boolean isFirstStatusCheck(String address){